-38. The sugar industry in Mozambique is inefficient, characterized by government coordination and very low levels of competition.
-It survives largely thanks to a local market which is protected from foreign entry, and export markets which are subsidized by special programs such as the Everything but Arms initiative of the European Commission.

-Sugar production and distribution processes both for internal consumption and exports 39. are controlled by the so-called National Sugar Distributor (Distribuidora Nacional do Açúcar -DNA).
+- 38. The sugar industry in Mozambique is inefficient, characterized by government coordination and very low levels of competition.
+It survives largely thanks to a local market which is protected from foreign entry, and export markets which are subsidized by special programs such as the Everything but Arms initiative of the European Commission. - 39.
+Sugar production and distribution processes both for internal consumption and exports are controlled by the so-called National Sugar Distributor (Distribuidora Nacional do Açúcar DNA).
 The DNA, which is composed by the four major sugar refineries in Mozambique and is overviewed by the government, was created in 2002 aiming to achieve economies of scale in the distribution chain.
 The major sugar refineries in Mozambique are Marromeu, Mafambisse in the Sofala province, and Xinavane and Maragra in the Maputo province.
-Foreign companies have been recently buying stakes in Mozambican sugar companies - e.g., Tereos International, a French company, bought in 2007 through the Brazilian Acucar Guarani, 75% of the shares of Sena Holdings de Moçambique (Marromeu sugar refinery).

-40. The rules currently governing the sector are as follows:

-a.
-Resolution No. 35/2004 : incorporates into the national legislation the International Sugar Agreement of 199233 and enables Mozambique to be a member of the International Sugar Organization (ISO);
+Foreign companies have been recently buying stakes in Mozambican sugar companies e.g., Tereos International, a French company, bought in 2007 through the Brazilian Açucar Guarani, 75 per cent of the shares of Sena Holdings de Moçambique (Marromeu sugar refinery). - 40.
+The rules currently governing the sector are as follows: - a.
+Resolution No. 35/2004: incorporates into the national legislation the International Sugar Agreement of 199233 and enables Mozambique to be a member of the International Sugar Organization (ISO); - b.
+Decree No. 4/2002: created a special tax regime to exempt producers from the payment of the IVA (Value-Added Tax) regarding the production, distribution and any kind of investment related to the sugar sector;